bwlewis/writing_foreach_adapters/README.md

-This repository includes guides, code examples, and notes on writing adapters for R's foreach package: https://cran.r-project.org/package=foreach
+This repository includes guides, code examples, and notes on writing adapters for R's foreach package: https://cran.r-project.org/package=foreach It's a work in progress.
+I've got a draft of a basic introductory section and plan to add other, more detailed, sections over time.

 The foreach package defines an interface between R programs and back-end systems that can, for example, evaluate code in parallel.